-Delaware DUI Defense Lawyers
+Delaware DUI Lawyers

-Over 15 Years of Dependable Service in Delaware & the Eastern Shore of Maryland
+DUI Defense in Delaware & the Eastern Shore of Maryland

 If you have been arrested for driving under the influence, it is important to contact a lawyer immediately.
 It is imperative that you understand your rights so you can protect yourself and your future.
 A DUI is serious, and the stakes are even higher for a second or third charge.
 Get the help of a Delaware DUI attorney who can help you identify the best way to defend yourself and to help you better understand the best options for your case.
 With over 15 years of experience, Whitehead Law offers the in-depth knowledge and insights you need to protect your future.